Edgeworth Public School logo

 Medications

-The school will administer some medications based on the following conditions:
+The school will administer some medications when the following conditions are met:

 If your child requires medication at school (even self-administered) parents must supply detailed written instructions.
 In some cases information from the doctor is required, along with the signing of an indemnity form, before staff can accept responsibility.
 However, the onus for remembering to come to the office generally remains with the child.

-Prescribed medicines should be delivered (preferably by a parent) to the school office, with a note from parents giving permission to administer medicine, as well as the dosage required.
+Prescribed medicines should be delivered (preferably by a parent) to the school office.
 Medications are NOT to be kept in children's bags.
 For safety reasons, we only allow a limited supply of any drug to be on hand at any time.
 Analgesics (aspirin or medicine containing salicylates) must not be brought to school.
 They are subject to special regulation.

 If your child is allergic to bee stings or any foods it is essential that you contact us directly so we can establish a health care plan to ensure appropriate action is taken in an emergency.